-Rights of Non-resident There are no limitations imposed by our memorandum and articles of association on the rights of non-resident or foreign shareholders to hold or exercise voting rights on our shares.
-In addition, there are no provisions in our memorandum and articles of association governing the ownership threshold above which shareholder ownership must be disclosed.
+Under the Delaware General Corporation Law, a corporation's governing documents may be amended with the approval of a majority of the outstanding shares entitled to vote, unless the certificate of incorporation provides otherwise.
+Rights of Non-resident There are no limitations imposed by our Under Delaware General Corporation Law, there are no restrictions on foreign memorandum and articles of association on the rights of non-resident or foreign shareholders, and all the stock or shareholders to hold or exercise voting membership interests in a Delaware rights on our shares.
+In addition, there are company can be owned by nonno provisions in our memorandum and articles of association governing the ownership threshold above which shareholder ownership must be disclosed.